jemmy512/book-notes/Linux/dpdk.md

 ### 8.2.1 Packet Type

-NIC can read the incoming packet header to recognize “many” packet types and write the packet type into the buffer descriptor.
+NIC can read the incoming packet header to recognize "many" packet types and write the packet type into the buffer descriptor.

 ### 8.2.2 Receive-Side Scaling (RSS)